Badreddine-chihab/CocktailFinder/README.md

 ## `Project Overview`
 Have you ever drank something in a Bar or a Cafe and craved it so bad you wanted to make it at home.
-In This Website, You'll be able to find the igredients and the way to make your favorite drink .
+In This Website, You'll be able to find the ingredients plus the way to make your favorite drink .

 ## Available Scripts